 The impressionists choose the Seine Valley for the ever-changing sky that renews the colour scheme of the white hillsides covered with green pastures which overlook the river and its meandering reflections.

 The painters rendered this beautiful countryside of Normandy in some of the liveliest and brightest paintings in art history.

 Eugène Boudin rightly used to say of the painted landscape: “Swim in the sky, touch the tender clouds, suspend these bodies in the distant background of a grey mist, explode the azure blues…”

 Monet’s Gardens in Giverny: A bit of History

 Claude Monet (1840-1926) played a significant part in the foundation of French impressionism.
 In 1883, he bought an estate in Giverny where he lived until his death in 1926.

 When Claude Monet fell in love at the site of the village with its low slate roof houses covered with wisteria and creepers, he decided to move there with his family.

-At his death, the estate was handed to his son Michel who had no much interest in the gardens and left them to the care of Blanche Monet-Hoschedé.
+At his death, the estate was handed to his son Michel who had not much interest in the gardens and left them to the care of Blanche Monet-Hoschedé.

-After a period of abandon, the estate was restored at the creation of the Fondation Claude Monet in 1980.
+After a period of abandonment, the estate was restored at the creation of the Fondation Claude Monet in 1980.
 Listed as a “Jardin Remarquable” for its outstanding beauty, Monet’s Gardens in Giverny have become a major tourist attraction, the second in Normandy after Mont-Saint-Michel.
 The site welcomes over 530,000 visitors each year.

 The two gardens of Giverny